alyrazik/News_content_collect_store/README.md

 The purpose is to fulfill a coding challenge.
 Some of the used frameworks are requests, Beautifulsoup.

+## Re-usable functions
-The file contains the API and some code applying it.
-Several functions provides some abstraction and allows for re-use as below:
+The file contains an API and some code applying it.
+Several functions provide some abstraction and allows for re-use as below:

 1. give_links(url, parent):
 Takes a url, and its parent address and returns a list of absolute addresses of web links orginitating from it.